Build a Simple Media Connector

 In this tutorial, you've learned how to:

-2. Implement the query method to fetch and display images
+method to fetch and display images - Create a

-3. Create a download method to retrieve image data
+method to retrieve image data - Add a

 Next Steps